 The Basics of Roof Tile Cleaning

-If you want your roof tiles looking their best at all times, then there are a few tricks you can use to achieve just that.
+If you want your roof tiles to look their best at all times, then there are a few tricks you can use to achieve just that.
 Cement tile roofs are beautiful, but they get dirty very quickly.
 The trick is to maintain them properly and keep them in top condition.
-After each rainy season or heavy storm it is important to inspect your roof and identify any problem areas such as moss growth, damage from debris impact or failed sealants etc. Once these issues have been addressed and rectified any loose tiles should be replaced as soon as possible before they fall off and cause injury or worse still start to rot leaving an unsightly and potentially dangerous blotch of wet concrete on your ceiling below.
+After each rainy season or heavy storm, it is important to inspect your roof and identify any problem areas such as moss growth, damage from debris impact or failed sealants, etc. Once these issues have been addressed and rectified, any loose tiles should be replaced as soon as possible before they fall off and cause injury or, worse still start to rot, leaving an unsightly and potentially dangerous blotch of wet concrete on your ceiling below.

 Why It's Important To Clean Your Roof

-Dirt, dust, and grime can prevent your roof tiles from being able to adequately protect your home or business.
+Dirt, dust, and grime can prevent your roof tiles from being able to protect your home or business adequately.
 Having a clean roof is important for both aesthetic reasons and practical reasons.

 The most obvious benefit of having a clean roof is that it looks good.
 The majority of roofs are made of tiles, and dirty tiles look discolored, dull, and dingy.
 So what can you do if your roof is starting to get a bit dusty?
 There are actually a number of ways to clean your roof without causing damage or making a mess—both inside and outside.
 But before getting into those methods, let's take a look at why cleaning your roof is so important beyond roof appearance.

 Just because you don't see dirt on top of your tile doesn't mean it isn't there!
-Tile roofs need to be cleaned regularly to ensure they're performing their job.
+Tile roofs need to be cleaned with a proper cleaning solution regularly to ensure they're performing their job.
 Dirt can build up on and between tiles, blocking or reducing water from being properly dispersed throughout a roof's surface area.
 This can lead to damage, leaks, and other problems for homeowners and business owners alike.

 Most homeowners don't realize that a dirty roof can cause water damage.
 You'll also want to make sure that there are no cracks or holes in your tile that would compromise its structural integrity.